-I am a social and environmental psychologist with an interest in the following research fields: a) Natural environments, health and well-being; b) Decision making and subjective wellbeing; and c) Risk perception and communication.
-Since 2011 I have co-ordinated the ‘Blue Gym’ project exploring the potential health and well-being benefits of aquatic environments.
+I am a social and environmental psychologist with an interest in: a) Natural (especially coastal) environments, human health and well-being; b) Decision making and subjective well-being; and c) Risk perception and communication.
+Since 2011 I have co-ordinated the UK’s ‘Blue Gym’ project exploring the potential health and well-being benefits of aquatic environments.
 Since Jan 2016 I have been Work Package 2 Lead (‘Pan-European Evidence’, €974,000) on the €6 million Horizons 2020 funded Project ‘BlueHealth’, investigating similar issues across Europe.

-My work has received extensive media coverage including 4 stories on the BBC’s homepage.
+My work has received extensive media coverage including 5 stories on the BBC’s homepage.
 Our EST article was ranked 7th by the American Association for the Advancement of Science in terms of global coverage across all scientific disciplines in 2014.
 I have presented my findings in the House of Commons, the House of Lords and to DEFRA, Public Health England and the European Marine Board.
 My work had a direct impact on the EU’s Rome Declaration (Oct 2014) concerning coastal and marine environments.